SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling

 \subsection{Surrogate Model based on the FEM dataset and ANN training}

-The above kinematics model of bellow SPAs only maps the arc parameters to the actuator position, but the mapping from the actuator design space to the arc parameters is unknown.
-Therefore, a model is needed to establish the relationship between the design parameters (geometric and material properties) of the bellow SPA module and its deformation with respect to the change of the actuation pressure.
-Fig.~\ref{fig:surrogate} presents the procedure for generating the surrogate model for fast evaluation, where a FEM model is built to provide a dataset, and an ANN is used to train the surrogate model based on the dataset.
+The above kinematics model for bellow-SPAs maps arc parameters to actuator position but doesn't define the transformation from design space to arc parameters.
+Hence, a model connecting the design parameters (geometry and material properties) of a module to its deformation is needed.
+Fig.~\ref{fig:surrogate} illustrates the surrogate modeling process using a FEM model for dataset generation, subsequently training an ANN to expedite computation for optimization.

-\subsubsection{FEM Simulation and Dataset Collection}
+\subsubsection{FEM Simulation and Dataset Collection ~ ~}

-To generate a viable surrogate model of the bellow SPA, a dataset should be obtained by sampling its feasible feature space.
+To generate a viable surrogate model of the bellow-SPA, a dataset should be obtained by sampling its feasible feature space.
 Four attribute geometry parameters and the actuation pressure are chosen as input to obtain a dataset (Fig.~\ref{fig:surrogate}).
-The ranges and intervals of the selected input are set as shown in Table~\ref{tab:dataset}.
+The ranges and intervals of the selected input are set as shown Table~\ref{tab:dataset}.